SOliv1/ms-cook-corner/README.md

 Slack community - *various borrowed code snippets* See below credits.
 I often change them
                      when some of the code did not work for me.
-However it did lead me on to thinking again about seeing a line of code highlighted in an error I had been seeing, and 			     checking at the bottom of my jinga codes for the errors.
+However it did lead me on to thinking again about seeing a line of code highlighted in an error I had been seeing, and checking at the bottom of my jinga codes for these errors.
-                     This experience gave me more confidence to debug code.
+                     This experience gives me more confidence to debug code.

 ## Credits